Sneaks-Community/rank-decay-script/README.md

 # About
 Rank decay script for ELO-based ranking plugins.
+Works out of the box with [Multi-1v1 Arenas](https://github.com/splewis/csgo-multi-1v1) and [RankMe](https://github.com/rogeraabbccdd/Kento-Rankme).

 This originated from: https://github.com/supimfuzzy/csgo-multi-1v1